 |Pfc.
-Robert S.
+Robert S. Ainsworth

 Pfc.
 Robert S. Ainsworth was born in Columbus, Ohio,

-2609 Elliott Avenue in Columbus.
-He graduated
+2609 Elliott Avenue in Columbus, graduated from West

-mine supply company.
-Robert was inducted into
+at a mine supply company.
+Robert was inducted

-March 20, 1941.
+on March 20, 1941.

 Being a member of HQ Company, Robert's duties required that he work to get the letter companies of the battalion the supplies they needed to fight the Japanese.
 He would do this until the Filipino and American defenders of Bataan were surrendered to the Japanese.